Suzhou numerals: History

 The Suzhou numeral system is the only surviving variation of the rod numeral system.
 The rod numeral system is a positional numeral system used by the Chinese in mathematics.
 Suzhou numerals are a variation of the Southern Song rod numerals.

 Suzhou numerals were used as shorthand in number-intensive areas of commerce such as accounting and bookkeeping.
 At the same time, standard Chinese numerals were used in formal writing, akin to spelling out the numbers in English.
-Suzhou numerals were once popular in Chinese marketplaces, such as those in Hong Kong and Chinese restaurants in Malaysia before the 1990s, but they have gradually been supplanted by Arabic numerals.
+Suzhou numerals were once popular in Chinese marketplaces, such as those in Hong Kong and Chinese restaurants in Malaysia before the 1990s, but they have gradually been supplanted by Hindu numerals.
 This is similar to what had happened in Europe with Roman numerals used in ancient and medieval Europe for mathematics and commerce.
 Nowadays, the Suzhou numeral system is only used for displaying prices in Chinese markets or on traditional handwritten invoices.